 Apart from increasing monitoring duties, various regulations have been implemented that affect the type of fuel usage in vehicles.
-Favorable government initiatives for investing in new low emission technologies are expected to minimize fossil fuel usage that has major contribution to air pollution.
-This has also encouraged industry participants to invest in developing low carbon technologies and offer opportunities for improvisation in the automotive supply chain.
+Favorable government initiatives for investing in new low emission technologies are expected to minimize fossil fuel usage that has a major contribution to air pollution.
+This has also encouraged low emission vehicle industry participants to invest in developing low carbon technologies and offer opportunities for improvisation in the automotive supply chain.

 Pure electric vehicles might offer low speed but have gained consumer acceptance in individual transport sectors such as scooters, cards, and bicycles.
-Electric powered vehicles including plug-in-hybrid and mild hybrid vehicles are expected to gain significant focus owing to decrement in greenhouse gas emissions.
+Electric-powered vehicles including plug-in-hybrid and mild hybrid vehicles are expected to gain significant focus owing to decrement in greenhouse gas emissions.

 Major economies such as the UK, Netherlands, Japan, China, and the U.S. have implemented various initiatives in promoting green fuel technologies.
-These regions have also revised their emission standards in major trade cities to enhance their position as environment friendly hubs for consumers.
+These regions have also revised their emission standards in major trade cities to enhance their position as environment-friendly hubs for consumers.

 Avail customized purchase options to meet your exact research needs: